embedded-office/canopen-stack/docs/docs/start/structure.md

 ### Directory: docs

 This directory tree contains the complete documentation, which is presented as a GitHub project page.
-The project page is automatically generated and deployed, when there is a push into the `docs` directory tree in the master branch.
+The project page is automatically generated and deployed when there is a push into the `docs` directory tree in the master branch.

 The README within the docs directory explains how to setup a local environment for writing the documentation with immediate feedback on saving a change.
 Thanks Jekyll for this nice feature!